beyond-all-reason/tachyon/docs/schema/user.md

 ## SubscribeUpdates

 Ask the server to send updates about theses users.
+A maximum of 100 userIds can be subscribed to at any given time.

 - Endpoint Type: **Request** -> **Response**
 - Source: **User**